apptainer/apptainer-admindocs/configfiles.rst

 Managing ECL public keys
 ========================

-Since {Project} 3.7.0 a global keyring is used for ECL signature verification.
+{Project} uses a global keyring for ECL signature verification.
 This keyring can be administered using the ``--global`` flag for the following commands: